 In general, coatings are used to create a barrier between the corrosive environment (such as oxygen in the environment air) and the surface of the desired part.
 Coatings have four main functions, depending on their role mechanism.

-- Avoid contact of the environment with the desired surface, such as watering.
+- Avoid contact with the environment with the desired surface, such as watering.

 - Limit the contact of the environment with the desired surface, such as organic coatings.